 Breathing Under Water

-The flags function as both objects and propositions.
-They draw on traditions of communication used at sea—systems designed to convey urgency across distance—while also holding more intimate, internal states.
-They are signals that may not be fully understood, but are nonetheless felt.
-They ask the viewer to enter into a space of attention, where meaning is not delivered, but encountered.
+Beyond their objecthood, each flag signals a proposition.
+It is warning, question, outcry.
+Drawing from traditions of communications used at sea, in war, and in protest, they convey an urgency across distance and time.
+They are international and eternal.
+While each signal may not be fully understood, they are nonetheless felt.
+They ask the viewer to enter a space of attention, where meaning is not delivered, but encountered.

 We suffer to get well.